 Family-to-Family - Give It Up for Kids!

 This is also slightly different but a fabulous way to remind kids how important it is to think about those in need, especially during the holidays.
 This national nonprofit connects families with enough to share with their counterparts in need.
-The org recently launched a national "empathy" campaign that asks kids to forgo one gift on their wish lists and give the equivalent value to Family-to-Family instead.
+The org launched a national "empathy" campaign that asks kids to forgo one gift on their wish lists and give the equivalent value to Family-to-Family instead.
 One hundred percent of the donated funds go to purchase gifts for kids in need.
 You can also donate a present instead of money and ship it directly to Family-to-Family.
 And of course you can always donate new, unwrapped toys to your local Toys For Tots, run by the Marine Corps).

 Like these online gifts that give back ideas?
-See our post about NYC stores that donate a portion of their proceeds to charity and 5 ways to teach little kids how to give back that you can do from home.
+See our post about NYC stores that donate a portion of their proceeds to charity and five ways to teach little kids how to give back that you can do from home.

 - Black Friday Sales in NYC: Best Deals & the Scoop on Small Business Saturday